BuildOnViction/gitbook/masternode/run-a-full-node/README.md

 The full node will serve on port `30303` udp and tcp for p2p communication with other nodes, `8545` tcp for RPC api and `8546` tcp for websocket api.
 You may need to edit your firewall configuration accordingly.

-If you have other production grade environment than cloud provider at your displosal, please tell us more about on our [Gitter](https://gitter.im/tomochain).
+If you have other production grade environment than cloud provider at your displosal, please tell us more about on our [Gitter](https://gitter.im/Viction).

 ### tmn <a href="#tmn" id="tmn"></a>

-We made a simple command line interface called [tmn](https://github.com/tomochain/masternode) to easily and quickly start a TomoChain full node.
+We made a simple command line interface called [tmn](https://github.com/Viction/masternode) to easily and quickly start a Viction full node.
 It takes care of starting the necessary docker containers with the proper settings for you.
 It will really suit you if you don't already have a big infrastructure running.
 Spin up a machine in your favorite cloud and get your full node running in a few minutes!

 #### Prerequisites <a href="#prerequisites" id="prerequisites"></a>